Theme

 Why it is included here

-Lifehubber includes ACE-Step 1.5 because it appears to represent a notable current in generative media: creative models that aim to bring more capable local music generation and editing into reach on ordinary hardware.
+Lifehubber includes ACE-Step 1.5 to help readers explore where locally runnable creative models fit in generative media, especially models that aim to bring more capable music generation and editing into reach on ordinary hardware.

 Source links